publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3831.md

     (c) __Planting status of certain land__

-        For purposes of determining the eligibility of land to be placed in the conservation reserve established under this subpart, land shall be considered to be planted to an agricultural commodity during a crop year if, during the crop year, the land was devoted to a conserving use.
+    For purposes of determining the eligibility of land to be placed in the conservation reserve established under this subpart, land shall be considered to be planted to an agricultural commodity during a crop year if—

-    (d) __Enrollment__

-        (1) __Maximum acreage enrolled__

-        The Secretary may maintain in the conservation reserve at any one time during—

-            (A) fiscal year 2014, no more than 27,500,000 acres;

-            (B) fiscal year 2015, no more than 26,000,000 acres;

-            (C) fiscal year 2016, no more than 25,000,000 acres;

-            (D) fiscal year 2017, no more than 24,000,000 acres; and

-            (E) fiscal year 2018, no more than 24,000,000 acres.
+        (1) during the crop year, the land was devoted to a conserving use; or

-        (2) __Grasslands__
+        (2)

-            (A) __Limitation__

-                For purposes of applying the limitations in paragraph (1), no more than 2,000,000 acres of the land described in subsection (b)(3) may be enrolled in the program at any one time during the 2014 through 2018 fiscal years.

-            (B) __Priority__

-                In enrolling acres under subparagraph (A), the Secretary may give priority to land with expiring conservation reserve program contracts.

-            (C) __Method of enrollment__

-                In enrolling acres under subparagraph (A), the Secretary shall make the program available to owners or operators of eligible land on a continuous enrollment basis with one or more ranking periods.
+            (A) during the crop year or during any of the 2 years preceding the crop year, the land was enrolled in the water bank program; and

+            (B) the contract of the owner or operator of the cropland expired or will expire in calendar year 2000, 2001, or 2002.

+    (d) __Maximum enrollment__

+        The Secretary may maintain up to 39,200,000 acres in the conservation reserve at any 1 time during the 2002 through 2009 fiscal years (including contracts extended by the Secretary pursuant to section 1437(c) of the Food, Agriculture, Conservation, and Trade Act of 1990 ([16 U.S.C.
+3831][/us/usc/t16/s3831] note; [Public Law 101–624][/us/pl/101/624])).
+During fiscal years 2010, 2011, 2012, and 2013, the Secretary may maintain up to 32,000,000 acres in the conservation reserve at any 1 time.

     (e) __Duration of contract__